CatchNip/mcp-selenium-grid/src/tests/README.md

 ### Integration Tests

 - Test how components work together (e.g., API endpoints, service interactions).
-- External services (Docker, Kubernetes) are mocked.
-- External services (Docker, Kubernetes) are not mocked at this level; these tests interact with the real infrastructure or test doubles that simulate it.
+- External services (Docker, Kubernetes) are not mocked; these tests interact with the real infrastructure or test doubles that simulate it.
 - Fast and reliable.

 **Run integration tests:**